Vision 2020 works to educate young people to value gender equality, shared leadership, and civic engagement.

 If students do not see women engaged in thoughtful, creative, inventive and adventurous behavior that is recognized and valued in their textbooks and lessons, they are not likely to learn that girls and women have these abilities.

 The lesson plans, materials and resources of the Vision 2020 Education Initiative will tell the stories of women in American history in an exciting and engaging way.
 Our materials will be suitable for young people from middle school through high school and appropriate for traditional classroom use as well as use in out-of-school situations like after school programs or scouting.
 Both teachers and program leaders will appreciate that teaching activities and alignment with standards are included.

-Our goal is to create an online library searchable by curricular subject, e.g. the Civil War or the 19th Amendment and also by civic holiday, e.g. Constitution Day on September 17 or Voting Day in November.
+Our goal is to create a searchable online library.
 We will include links to materials and resources elsewhere on the internet as well as original content.